chef/chef-web-docs/content/ctl_chef_client.md

 `chef_repo_path`, which allows all commands that normally work against the Chef Infra Server to be used against the local chef-repo.

-Local mode does not require a configuration file, instead it will look for a directory named `/cookbooks` and will set `chef_repo_path` to be just above that.
+Local mode doesn't require a configuration file, instead it will look for a directory named `/cookbooks` and will set `chef_repo_path` to be just above that.
 (Local mode will honor the settings in a configuration file, if desired.)
-If the client.rb file is not found and no configuration file is specified, local mode will search for a config.rb file.
+If the client.rb file isn't found and no configuration file is specified, local mode will search for a config.rb file.